Esther7171/TryHackMe-Walkthroughs/Room/Silver-Platter/readme.md

 Task Completed
 death@esther:~$
 ```

+### Exploitation

+#### Identifying the Vulnerability

-So here is the default Login page,And intreasting thing is the version of the website is mentioned already we can search for any exploit for this
+Upon reaching the default login page, I noticed something interesting—the version of the website was already displayed.
+This allowed me to search for any known exploits related to this version.

 ![image](https://github.com/user-attachments/assets/1a1d8c9d-7d21-49ad-be4f-79cee418538f)

-CVE-2024-36042As i check for the version there is an `CVE-2024-36042` Silverpeas CRM - Authentication Bypass.
-I found this repo that describe this things in breef [CVE-2024-36042](https://gist.github.com/ChrisPritchard/4b6d5c70d9329ef116266a6c238dcb2d)

-### Exploitation
-Let Use burpsuite to Intercept the request
+After checking, I found that CVE-2024-36042 affects Silverpeas CRM and allows for authentication bypass.
+A detailed description of the exploit can be found in this repository: [CVE-2024-36042](https://gist.github.com/ChrisPritchard/4b6d5c70d9329ef116266a6c238dcb2d)

+Exploiting the Vulnerability
+Using Burp Suite, I intercepted the login request.

-As we know the username already `scr1ptkiddy` let try to login
+Since we already know the username is `scr1ptkiddy` , let's attempt to log in.

 ![image](https://github.com/user-attachments/assets/96d5f3ff-244b-46af-8013-35742a4a277d)

-Remove the Password Parameter and Follow The Redirection
+To exploit the authentication bypass, I removed the password parameter and followed the redirection.

 ![image](https://github.com/user-attachments/assets/fd8c4c1d-f6f0-438e-9537-79bb9bc06890)

-Again Follow the Redirection
+After another redirection...

 ![image](https://github.com/user-attachments/assets/2d3854fd-999e-4b3b-86f8-151fd0844938)

-It hit to 200
+I finally hit a 200 OK response.

 ![image](https://github.com/user-attachments/assets/d891681b-1638-47e5-bc74-5dfd4ba404c5)

-Reqest that session in browser and here we go
+Requesting this session in the browser, and we’re in!

 ![image](https://github.com/user-attachments/assets/89b4cca4-5fe2-41d2-849e-3284d3f5ccba)

-There so as i go thorugh the website i found there are 2 more user admin and manager and there is an unread message form manager let take a look at notification
+While navigating through the website, I found two more users: admin and manager.
+Additionally, there was an unread message from the manager.
+Let's take a look at the notifications.

 ![image](https://github.com/user-attachments/assets/45b127f1-bf61-4a1c-b76f-79e821852ba3)

-Let copy the URL and past it on browser
+Copying the notification URL and pasting it into the browser:

 ![image](https://github.com/user-attachments/assets/fd635ccb-497d-4561-b5c2-0866923a8472)

-There is an id let try to change id  maybe we get somthing more

-When i go through form 0-6 i found other message as well but at 6 we got ssh user:password
+##### ID Enumeration
+The request contained an ID parameter.
+By iterating through IDs (0-6), I discovered additional messages.

+At ID 6, I found credentials for SSH access!

 ![image](https://github.com/user-attachments/assets/5b9595a5-f09e-4996-bdeb-b0f043f81bc5)

 <!--
-Dude how do you always forget the SSH password?
+Dude, how do you always forget the SSH password?
 Use a password manager and quit using your silly sticky notes.

 Username: tim
 Password: cm0nt!md0ntf0rg3tth!spa$$w0rdagainlol
 -->

-Post Exploitation
+### Post Exploitation
-Let logged in using ssh
+#### Gaining SSH Access
+Now that we have valid SSH credentials, let's log in as `tim`.
 ```
 death@esther:~$ ssh tim@10.10.12.168
 The authenticity of host '10.10.12.168 (10.10.12.168)' can't be established.